-- Personal care items: toothbrush, toothpaste, lip balm, bath soap, etc.
+- Personal care items: toothbrush, toothpaste, deodorant, lip balm, etc.

-The Students in Transition Empowerment Program (STEP) is a program administered by Traverse City Area Public Schools that provides free supportive, education-related services to students, ages 3-20, who lack fixed, regular and adequate housing.
-STEP ensures the educational rights of families and youth as required by the McKinney-Vento Homeless Assistance Act.
-The STEP program works with eligible students who have lost permanent housing due to foreclosure, eviction, or reasons related to economic hardship to locate and coordinate available services based on each student’s individual needs.
+The Student Support Network (SSN) is a program administered by Traverse City Area Public Schools that provides free supportive, education-related services to students, ages 3-20, who lack fixed, regular and adequate housing.
+It ensures the educational rights of families and youth as required by the McKinney-Vento Homeless Assistance Act.
+The SSN program works with eligible students who have lost permanent housing due to foreclosure, eviction, or reasons related to economic hardship to locate and coordinate available services based on each student’s individual needs.
 The goal of the program is to ensure school stability, remove barriers to full participation in their education, and support academic achievement while children are in residential transition.

-- Visit the district STEP webpage to learn more about who STEP serves, what services are provided, contact information and more.
+- Visit the district webpage to learn more about who SSN serves, what services are provided, contact information and more.

-TCAPS’ Indian (Anishinaabe) Education program meets the unique needs of Native American and Alaska Native students.
+TCAPS’ Indigenous Education program meets the unique needs of Native American and Alaska Native students.
 The goal of the program is to improve student proficiency and graduation rates.
 The program provides assistance to students early on and throughout their learning journey at TCAPS.

 The program is funded by a federal grant through the U.S. Department of Education as part of the Elementary and Secondary Education Act and is administered through the Office of Indian Education.
 The program is further supplemented through additional grant monies from the Grand Traverse Band of Ottawa and Chippewa Indians’ Community 2% Funds.

-- Visit the TCAPS Indian Education webpage to learn more about the program, parent meeting dates, services available, etc.
+- Visit the TCAPS Indigenous Education webpage to learn more about the program, parent meeting dates, services available, etc.